ToxicBox/ToxicBox/README.md

 1.0.4 - 16.04.2016

-Added support for iOS and old versions of Android.
+Added support for iOS and old versions of Android

 1.0.3 - 13.04.2016

-Improved compatibility with mobile devices.
+Improved compatibility with mobile devices
-Code optimization.
+Code optimization

 1.0.2a - 07.04.2016

-Added automatic preloading image called loader.gif.
-Increase the value of z-index CSS.
+Added automatic preloading image called loader.gif Increase the value of z-index CSS

 1.0.2 - 30.03.2016

-Improved size calculation for arbitrary container.
-Arbitrary container correctly represents dynamic size change (e.g. form).
-Now exit can be also executed with Esc key.
+Improved size calculation for arbitrary container Arbitrary container now correctly represents dynamic size change (e.g. form) Now exit can be also executed with Esc key
-Corrected information bar positioning.
+Corrected information bar positioning
-Corrected container appearance after repeated calls of the Plug-in - now container “loading” has the same size as the previous one.
+Corrected container appearance after repeated calls of the Plug-in - now container “loading” has the same size as the previous one
-Added option start_box_size that represents the size of the initial loading screen.
-Minor changes of appearance.
+Added option start_box_size that represents the size of the initial loading screen Minor changes of appearance
-Code optimization.
+Code optimization

 1.0.1d - 07.01.2016

-Corrected a small bug, which activated anchor links when navigation buttons are clicked.
-Compressed ‘min’ version of the script jquery.toxicbox-1.0.1d.min.js is added to the release.
-Compression UglifyJS2 is used.
+Corrected a small bug, which activated anchor links when navigation buttons are clicked Compressed ‘min’ version of the script jquery.toxicbox-1.0.1d.min.js is added to the release.
+Compression UglifyJS2 is used

 1.0.1c - 25.12.2015

-Corrected the way to represent long titles in popup containers.
-Added the second button theme to the release (images_url : "images/toxic2/").
+Corrected the way to represent long titles in popup containers Added the second button theme to the release (images_url : "images/toxic2/")

 <h2>Information Partners:</h2>